bltbit/showdown/checkpoints.md

   - `npm i`
   - `npm run start`
   - Desktop Victory! http://localhost:3000
+- Introduce `package.json`
+- Introduce utility scripts to maintain merge chain
+- Introduce `prettier` and `prettier-plugin-organize-imports`
 - Do some physical device testing
   - `ngrok http 3000`
   - Desktop SSL Victory! `https://<something>.ngrok.io`
   - Mobile Device Victory! `https://<something>.ngrok.io`
-- Push your `myshowdown` branch to your github fork
+- Push your `my-checkpoint-10` branch to your github fork
   - `git push`

 Congratulations, you have forked a github project, run a modern responsive Progressive Web Application, and performed physical device testing.
 Go eat a Jolly Rancher, you've earned it.
 If you're a [BitBlt Patreon supporter](https://www.patreon.com/bltbit) at any level, DM me your physical address on Patreon and and I will mail you one Jolly Rancher in the flavor of your choice of whatever I have, including rare ones.
 I know you might think green apple is the best flavor.
 But if you choose grape your cherry, I will know how serious you are about learning to program.